 In January 2007, the Company issued 120,000 shares of Common Stock to its intellectual property acquisition consultant, vesting as to 10,000 shares per month commencing January 2007.
 In February 2007, the term of the Company's financial advisory agreement with Duncan Capital Group LLC was extended through December 2007, and the Company issued to Duncan 150,000 shares of Common Stock as an advisory fee payment pursuant to the terms of the agreement.
 In January and February 2007, the Company raised an aggregate of \$2,500,000 through the private placement of 2,500,000 units at a price of \$1.00 per unit (the "January 2007 private placement").
-Each unit was comprised of two shares of the Company's Common Stock, one redeemable seven-year warrant to purchase one share of Common Stock at a purchase price of \$.80 per share and one non-redeemable seven-year warrant to purchase one share of S.000,000 shares of Common Stock at a purchase price of \$.80 per share.
+Each unit was comprised of two shares of the Company's Common Stock, one redeemable seven-year warrant to purchase one share of Common Stock at a purchase price of \$.80 per share and one non-redeemable seven-year warrant to purchase one share of Common Stock at a purchase price of \$.80 per share.
 The Company issued an aggregate of 5,000,000 shares of Common Stock, and warrants to purchase up to an aggregate of 5,000,000 shares of Common Stock at an exercise price of \$0.80 per share.
 Emerging Growth Equities, Ltd ("EGE"), the placement agent for the January 2007 private placement, received a cash fee equal to \$171,275 and is entitled to expense reimbursement not to exceed \$50,000.
-The Company also issued to EGE redeemable seven year warrants to purchase 343,550 shares of Common Stock at a purchase price of \$.80 per share sof Common Stock at a purchase price of \$.80 per share sof Common Stock at a purchase price of \$.80 per share sof Common Stock at a purchase price of \$.80 per share sof Common Stock at a purchase price of \$.80 per share sof Common Stock at a purchase price of \$.50 per share, redeemable seven-year warrants to purchase 171,275 shares of Common Stock at a purchase price of \$.80 per share and non-redeemable seven-year warrants to purchase 171,275 shares of Common Stock at a purchase price of \$.80 per share.
-The net proceeds of this offering was
+The Company also issued to EGE redeemable seven year warrants to purchase 343,550 shares of Common Stock at a purchase price of \$.50 per share, redeemable seven-year warrants to purchase 171,275 shares of Common Stock at a purchase price of \$.80 per share and non-redeemable seven-year warrants to purchase 171,275 shares of Common Stock at a purchase price of \$.80 per share.
+The net proceeds of this offering was approximately \$2,301,000.